keldefrawy/keldefrawy.github.io/_rd_articles/academia-not-missing-laboratory.md

 Federal research awards distinguish **direct costs** from **facilities and administrative costs**, usually abbreviated F&A. Direct costs can be assigned to a project with high accuracy: project salary, supplies, travel, and some equipment.
 F&A costs are shared expenses that support more than one activity and cannot be assigned project by project without disproportionate effort.
 They include building depreciation, operations and maintenance, utilities, libraries, information systems, financial administration, sponsored-research offices, and parts of departmental and general administration.

-The negotiated F&A rate is usually applied not to the entire award but to a **modified total direct cost** base.
+As [the current Congressional Research Service synthesis explains](#source-crs-university-indirect-2026), the negotiated F&A rate is usually applied not to the entire award but to a **modified total direct cost** base.
 Major equipment, portions of subawards, and other categories may be excluded.
 This produces a common arithmetic error.
 If the applicable base is $100 and the negotiated rate is 60 percent, F&A is $60; it is 37.5 percent of the resulting $160 total, not 60 percent.
-If excluded direct costs are present, the share of the total award is lower still.
+If excluded direct costs are present, the share of the total award is lower still. <span class="rd-evidence-token" data-evidence="D">D</span>

 The rate is also a bundle.
-Under the federal framework described in the First Circuit's 2026 opinion, the administrative component for universities has long been capped at 26 percent of the modified direct-cost base, while the facilities component reflects institution-specific costs.
+Under [the federal framework described in the First Circuit's 2026 opinion](#source-first-circuit-nih-2026), the administrative component for universities has long been capped at 26 percent of the modified direct-cost base, while the facilities component reflects institution-specific costs.
 A high negotiated rate is not proof that administrators receive that share of a grant.
 It can reflect a costly scientific plant.
-Conversely, a negotiated rate does not prove that every shared dollar is well spent or allocated transparently.
+Conversely, a negotiated rate does not prove that every shared dollar is well spent or allocated transparently. <span class="rd-evidence-token" data-evidence="D">D</span>

 Available federal evidence rejects both simple camps: